-So there are two battles going on here.
-The first battle comes down to allowing them be who they are while also holding the responsibility for how they are interacting with the world!
-When I am responsible for something I want and try to be in FULL CONTROL.
+So two battles are going on here.
+The first battle comes down to allow them to be who they are while also holding the responsibility for how they are interacting with the world!
+When I am responsible for something, I want and try to be in FULL CONTROL.
 The second battle I face is not forcing my dreams upon them.

-Although it is a struggle for me on the home front it is working like magic at my job.
-You see I have no responsibility in raising anyone at work.
+Although it is a struggle for me on the home front, it works like magic at my job.
+You see, I have no responsibility in raising anyone at work.
 So, with that thought, yes, I can inspire people to be a better version of themselves.
-As a trainer my true responsibility stops at teaching them skills or knowledge.
-I have no say with what happens with their career afterwards as they are responsible for doing the best that they can (however, I do care that they are successful but it is not in my span of control).
+As a trainer, my true responsibility stops at teaching them skills or knowledge.
+I have no say with what happens with their career afterward as they are responsible for doing the best that they can (however, I do care that they are successful, but it is not in my span of control).
 With kids…I am responsible.

 My ego says: NOOO!
 JUST DO IT MY WAY…YOU HAVE TO BE LIKE THIS!